tommyfq/trazi-app/README.md

 # Docker Compose Nodejs and MongoDB example

 ## Run the System

+First do this instruction before you running the program:
+- Copy .env.sample to root folder.
+- Rename .env.sample to .env

 We can easily run the whole with only a single command:
 ```bash
 docker-compose up